Clarke Quay: History

 Ten years later, works were commenced to revamp the Clarke Quay area to give the place a better tenant mix.
 The development also saw major changes to the exterior and riverside areas.

 In 2003, British architectural firm Alsop Architects was hired to revamp Clarke Quay.
 The firm was commissioned to redesign the shophouse facades, streetscapes and riverfront dining areas in two development phases.
 The newly redeveloped Clarke Quay consistently attracts over 2 million visitors a year and is a major social and tourist component of brand Singapore.
 Crucial to its success is the ingenious moderation of the micro-climate through the design of sophisticated shading and cooling systems which reduce the ambient temperature by 4 degrees Celsius while enhancing the riverfront and streets with tremendous visual interests.
 The project won in 2007 Cityscape Architectural Review Award (Tourism, Travel & Transport – Built) and the Cityscape Asia Awards, Best Waterfront Development in 2008.

 The Satay Club and a number of establishments vacated Clarke Quay to make way for new tenants.

 A new SOHO concept development cum shopping centre called Clarke Quay Central, above the MRT station, was completed in 2007.

 In July 2012, Hong Kong lifestyle retail store GOD opened a 6,000 square foot flagship store in the Quay.
 It closed on 26 April 2015.

 On 17 December 2016, Zouk opened at Clark Quay after moving from its previous location at Jiak Kim Road.

+On 26 April 2024, Clarke Quay officially reopened as CQ @ Clarke Quay after a rejuvenation exercise that began in August 2022.
+The exercise included upgrading of the Angel Canopies over the inner streets for better thermal control and lower energy usage.

 Today

 At present, five blocks of restored warehouses house various restaurants and nightclubs.
 There are also moored Chinese junks (tongkangs) that have been refurbished into floating pubs and restaurants.
 The Cannery is one of the anchor tenants of the place.
 There are over 5 different concepts in one block.
 Another anchor tenant, The Arena, will be home to Singapore's First Permanent Illusion Show (starting August 2008) starring J C Sum and 'Magic Babe' Ning.
 The G-MAX reverse bungee, the first in Singapore, is located at the entrance which opened in November 2003.

 Notable restaurants and nightclubs include Hooters and Indochine.
 River cruises and river taxis on the Singapore River can be accessed from Clarke Quay.
 One of its most popular attractions is its exciting host of CQ's signature events happening once every quarter.

+After the rejuvenation exercise that began in August 2022, Clarke Quay, now known as CQ @ Clarke Quay, features three zones and a new mix of clients that rebrands the attraction as a “day-to-night” destination with pet-friendly amenities and new tenants like Fairprice Finest.
+Warehouses at Block B were also decorated with a new mural by artists Yip Yew Chong and tobyato.